wapply: A faster (but less functional) ‘rollapply’ for vector setups

 What does it do?

-1) It splits a matrix with N columns into equal size blocks of A_1 ...
+1) It splits a matrix with N columns into equal size blocks (+ a remainder block) of A_1 ...
 A_nB_1 ...
-B_n, etc. Block size can be defined by user, 1000-2000 is a good value because cor can handle this quite quickly.
+B_n, etc. Block size can be defined by user, 2000 is a good value because cor can handle this quite quickly.
+If the matrix has 13796 columns, the split will be 2000;2000;2000;2000;2000;2000;1796.

-2) For all combinations of blocks, the correlation matrix is calculated, so A/A, A/B, B/B etc.
+2) For all combinations of blocks, the correlation matrix is calculated, so $latex A_n/A_n, A_n/B_n, B_n/B_n etc.

 3) The blockwise correlation matrices are transferred into the preallocated empty matrix at the appropriate position (where the correlations would usually reside).
 To ensure symmetry around the diagonal, this is done twice in the upper and lower triangle.